You're logged in as |

 Consultations

 Have a digital scholarship project you’d like help with?
-Wondering about how digital tools might complement other aspects of your research project?
-CDS staff are available to meet with you and discuss your ideas to help you get started in the field of digital scholarship.
+Wondering how digital tools might complement other aspects of your research project?
+CDS staff are available to meet with you to discuss your ideas to help you get started in the field of digital scholarship.
 Schedule a consultation by emailing cds_info@brown.edu

 Brown University Digital Publications

-University Library Facilities
+University Library Locations

 John D. Rockefeller Jr. Library

-The John D. Rockefeller, Jr. Library, known as “the Rock,” is the primary teaching and research library for the humanities and social sciences.
-Reference services, interlibrary loans, and course reserve items are available at the circulation desk on Level 1.
-The Rock provides a variety of study spaces, many of which can be reserved by students, to suit different work styles, including open, comfortable seating as well as group study rooms in the Sorensen Family Reading Room and the Laura and David Finn Reading Room on Level 1.
-The Alfred and Laura Hecker Center for Library Technology, a state-of-the-art classroom for library instruction, is also located on Level 1.
-The Racial Justice Research Center and the graduate student-only Vincent J. Wernig Graduate Student Reading Room are located on Level 2.
+The Rock provides a variety of study spaces to suit different work styles, including open, comfortable seating as well as group study rooms, many of which can be reserved.
 The “absolute quiet” study room is on Level A. Individual study carrels are located throughout the building.
-East Asian collections, located on Level 3, include the Gardner Collection and the traditionally styled Gardner Room, which consists of mostly historical Chinese material from the Ch’ing Dynasty (1644–1912).
+East Asian collections, located on Level 3, include the Gardner Collection and the traditionally styled Gardner Room, which mostly consists of historical Chinese material from the Qing Dynasty (1644–1912).
 A small café in the lobby of the Rock provides a convenient place for a study break or to meet informally with friends and colleagues.

 John Hay Library